Proactive Customer Service: Why It Works, Examples, Tips

 1. Improves Your Customer Experience

-A recent customer experience report revealed that 83% of consumers had experienced customer service issues such as having to repeat themselves, difficulty using self-service, and trouble accessing an agent.
+A recent customer experience report revealed that 83% of consumers had experienced customer experience challenges such as having to repeat themselves, difficulty using self-service, and trouble accessing an agent.
 These issues can cause an already confused customer to become increasingly frustrated with a product.
 Proactively addressing customer concerns means customers will spend less time dissatisfied with the product and more time seeing its value.

 According to customer experience statistics, creating a proactive customer service strategy tends to be the overwhelmingly preferred support model from the customer perspective.
 90% of consumers expect companies to offer a self-service customer portal, and 67% of them prefer using an online self-support system than speaking to an agent.